 Drought in the Colorado River Basin

-This 23-year mega-drought is the worst drought in 1,200 years [NPR News].
+This 27-year mega-drought (as of 2026) is the worst drought in 1,200 years [NPR News].
 The Ancestral Puebloans left the four corners area around 1,200 years ago, presumably because of a 50-year drought [Edwin Barnhart, PhD, Maya Exploration Center].
-Lake Powell and Lake Mead have been near all-time lows.
-The loss of water is significant, a combined loss of 13.73 trillion gallons.
-The declining elevations are threatening to close the hydroelectric plants that supply electricity to millions of homes in the southwest.
+The loss of water in Lake Powell and Lake Mead is significant, a combined loss of 13.73 trillion gallons.
+The declining elevations have been threatening to close the hydroelectric plants that supply electricity to millions of homes in the southwest, although, for the moment, that threat has lessened.
+These graphs show the declination of the contents of the lakes/reservoirs: Lake Powell - Lake Mead.
+These reservoirs, the two largest in the US, collect winter snowmelt in the spring to prevent flooding and to store water for summer useage.

 Satellite images are Lake Powell and Lake Mead NASA satellite image overlays in an auto-show that illustrate the progression of the drought.

-Drought updates presents periodic updates with data and graphs of the lakes' elevations and basin snowpack.
-Drought defined discusses the probem of defining a drought, ultimately deferring to the National Drought Mitigation Center at the Unversity of Nebraska/Lincoln for our definition.
+Drought defined discusses defining a drought, ultimately deferring to the National Drought Mitigation Center at the Unversity of Nebraska/Lincoln for our definition.

 Basin drainage has a map of the drainage of the Colorado River Basin, with maps of the drainage basins of the three largest tributaries of the Colorado: Green River, San Juan River, and Gila River.
 Basin graphic is a graphical view of the Colorado River Basin.